 But suppose you weren't living in any particular state during the two years before filing for bankruptcy.
 In that case, you'd use the exemptions of the state you lived in for most of the 180 days before the two-year period that immediately preceded your filing.
 (11 U.S.C. § 522(b)(3)(A).)

-Some states let filers choose between state and federal bankruptcy exemption law, but California isn't one of them.
-In California, you must use state exemptions.
+Some states let filers choose between state and federal bankruptcy exemption laws, but California isn't one of them.
+In California, you must use state exemptions to keep property in bankruptcy.
 However, you'll still be able to select the exemption set that works best for you.
 California is the only state with two state exemption systems.

-Generally, debtors with substantial home equity prefer System 1 (referred to as “704" exemptions after the applicable civil procedure code section).
-System 2 or "703" exemptions tend to be better for debtors who prefer using a wildcard exemption to protect other types of valuable property.
+Generally, debtors with substantial home equity prefer System 1 or "704" exemptions (after the corresponding civil procedure code section).
+System 2 or "703" exemptions tend to be better for debtors without much home equity because they can use the large wildcard exemption to protect other types of valuable property.
 You can also use any of the federal nonbankruptcy exemptions.

 If you are a married couple filing jointly, some states allow you to double the exemption amount.
 In California, however, spouses can't double exemptions, with a few exceptions.

 Below you'll find exemptions commonly used by California bankruptcy filers.

 The homestead exemption protects a certain amount of equity in your principal residence.
 In System 1 (also known as § 704 exemptions), you can exempt real or personal property you reside in at the time of filing for bankruptcy, including a mobile home, boat, stock cooperative, community apartment, planned development, or condominium, up to $600,000 - 704.730.

 The motor vehicle exemption protects equity in your car, truck, motorcycle, or another vehicle.
 The System 1 vehicle exemption is $3,625 - 704.010.
 Find out about protecting cars in bankruptcy and how the motor vehicle exemption works in a Chapter 7 case.